Florida toll attendant killed after truck driver crashes into booth, speeds through beach; driver arrested - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-NEAR DAYTONA BEACH, Fla.
+DAYTONA BEACH SHORES, Fla.
 (WSVN) — A toll attendant was killed after a truck driver crashed into her toll booth, and now the driver is behind bars and facing charges.

 Volusia County Sheriff’s Office deputies said the incident occurred Monday in the Daytona Beach Shores area.